 - 1. Student has been found to be eligible for services as a student with Other Health Impairment ("OHI") and attends Montgomery, a non-public placement in Montgomery County, Maryland.
 Student's most recent IEP, amended on March 28, 2022, provides transportation as a related service. - 2.
-As of October 17, 2022, Student had 20 absences during the 2022-23 school year, four of which were excused due to lack of transportation. - 3.
-DCPS attempted to contact Petitioner on September 1, 6, and 15, 2022 to inquire about Student's attendance and enrollment/residency forms that were needed.
+As of October 17, 2022, Student had 20 absences during the 2022-23 school year, four of which were excused due to lack of transportation. - DCPS attempted to contact Petitioner on September 1, 6, and 15, 2022 to inquire about Student's attendance and enrollment/residency forms that were needed.
 As of September 15, 2022, Student had not attended school during the school year, and enrollment/residency forms had not been completed for the 2022-23 school year. - 4.
 During the week of September 19, 2022, DCPS became aware that Student's address had changed from that in the 2021-22 school year from and to which Student received school transportation.
 Petitioner first notified of the address change on September 21, 2022. - 5.
 On September 26, 2022, Petitioner's counsel notified DCPS of Student's new address.
 That day, DCPS submitted a Transportation Request Form ("TRF") to OSSE with Student's new address.
 More than 10 days later, when Student's transportation had not yet been provided, DCPS called OSSE's call center and was informed that OSSE had not received the new TRF.
 DCPS resubmitted the TRF in early/mid-October to OSSE.
-On October 21, 2022, OSSE informed Mr.
+On October 21, 2022, OSSE informed Mr. of DCPS that it had the new TRF.

 - 6. Transportation services are currently being provided to Student. - 7.
 DCPS gave ride-free Metro passes for all students to use, but Student is unable to use Metro due to other circumstances. - 8.
 OSSE DOT is responsible for providing transportation services when transportation is included as a related service on a student's Individualized Education Program ("IEP").
 Transportation was prescribed as a related service on Student's March 28, 2022 IEP.
 When DCPS was notified of Student's change of address, it took the required steps in a timely manner to notify OSSE. - 9.
-It is OSSE's obligation to provide transportation to students with disabilities in the District and is responsible for any denial of FAPE due to the failure to implement transportation services. - 10.
-DCPS took all required steps in a timely manner to ensure that Student had transportation services to and from .
-DCPS is not responsible for any school services Student has missed.
+It is OSSE's obligation to provide transportation to students with disabilities in the District and is responsible for any denial of FAPE due to the failure to implement transportation services.